snymanje/aws-textract-json-parser/readme.md

 This library parses the json response from AWS Textract into a more usable format.

-> Selection elements is currently not included, but will be added soon.
+> Selection elements now included.
-> Requires Node version 12.4+

 ## Installation